vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/hindutva/misc/life_of_lokamAnya_tilak_athalye/12_TILAK_AND_THE_CONGRESS_II.md

 TILAK AND THE CONGRESS — II 169

-On the morning of the 26th December, Mr. Tilak and the other Nationalist leaders went to Babu Surendra- Nath Banerjea at his residence, and informed him that the Nationalist opposition to the election of the Presi- dent would be withdrawn if (i) the Nationalist Party were assured that the Status quo would not be disturbed, and (2) if some graceful allusion was made by any one of the speakers on the resolution about the election of
+On the morning of the 26th December, Mr. Tilak and the other Nationalist leaders went to Babu Surendra###Nath Banerjea at his residence, and informed him that the Nationalist opposition to the election of the Presi###dent would be withdrawn if (i) the Nationalist Party were assured that the Status quo would not be disturbed, and (2) if some graceful allusion was made by any one of the speakers on the resolution about the election of